- Home Loans & Coronavirus FAQ

 Finding a suitable home loan interest rate is one of the most important features to consider when comparing loans: a lower interest rate could mean more money in the budget for everyday living, and paying off your mortgage years earlier.

 Making complicated financial decisions can be daunting, but it’s worth your time to find a suitable deal on your home loan interest rates.
-At iSelect powered by AFG, we’re here to help you make informed decisions about your mortgage, and help you find a fixed, variable and split interest rate that suits you, wherever you are in Australia.

 Understanding the language of home loans